techidaily/site-phone-solutions/source/_posts/easy-steps-to-recover-deleted-messages-from-x8b-by-fonelab-android-recover-messages.md

 <div class="atpl-post-description-part-4">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        The above steps are the whole process to retrieve deleted messages from Honor X8b without backup with the help of <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+        The above steps are the whole process to retrieve deleted messages from Honor X8b without backup with the help of <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
 In any case, prevention is the best protection.
 To avoid losing messages from your Honor X8b again, do remember to backup it on your computer well.
     </p>
 </div>
 </div>